ymanluk/scratchspace/week12/SDKenhancement2.md

 ### Very minor issue
 The buffer layer is not very visible in dark vector basemap but no issues in gray vector basemap.
-Possible solution: Use gray vector basemap instead; try to reorder the layers; changing the colors
+Possible solution: Use gray vector basemap instead; try to reorder the layers; changing the colors.
+Currnet solution: just show the gray vector basemap as default.
 ![Dark map minor issue](12_9.png "Dark map minor issue")
 ![Gray map no issue](12_10.png "Dark map minor issue")